No! No! No!

 In movies and TV series these are actors playing roles and simulating emotions.
 In porn, it’s the same.
 These are actors who pretend, who perform a sexual act for the camera, without pleasure, without tenderness, simulating their feelings.
 This is not love and this is not how people make love!

-In real life, it takes time for people show their nude bodies to anyone else, and it takes time before people caress and explore each other’s bodies.
+In real life, it takes time for people to show their nude bodies to anyone else, and it takes time before people caress and explore each other’s bodies.
 Making love is tender, nice and soft.
 The partners respect each other, talk, and exchange hugs and kisses.

 Grown-ups know that, and they should never feel that they can do this to a child.